ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-6-1.md

-# Understanding the Principles of Effective Positive Workplace Relationships

 In this chapter, we will explore the principles that underpin effective positive workplace relationships.
 By understanding and applying these principles, individuals can foster an environment that is collaborative, supportive, and engaging, leading to increased productivity and job satisfaction.